Understanding Existing Office Space Conditions

 Shell Space

-Shell space is interior space that is completely unfinished.
+Shell space is interior space that is completely unfinished, representing the starting point for transforming raw space into a ready-to-occupy environment.
 It is characterized by concrete floors, exposed columns, unclad walls and open ceilings, and it contains taps for future installation of mechanical, electrical and plumbing systems.
 A sprinkler system will likely be included, as it is generally required by code.
 This raw unfinished space is sometimes referred to or marketed as a "grey shell" or a "cold shell."

 "Typically, shell space would be in a new build[ing] that is literally slab-to-slab and there is truly nothing in there," said Grant Pruit, president and managing director of Whitebox Realty, headquartered in Dallas, in an interview with LoopNet.